Export spatial data collected by gopro max/max2

 | .LRV | File suffix | GoPro's proprietary compressed panoramic format |

-Export operation steps
+Export steps

 In the

-.THM(thumbnail) suffix.Create a new project folder on the computer's local hard drive, e.g.,
+.THM(thumbnail) files with the same name.Create a new project folder on the computer's local hard drive, e.g.,

 Create two subfolders under